Configuring an SFTP server based on CentOS 7

 yes

-when running the command to skip confirmation when overwriting files:yes | sudo cp -rfp etc /
+when running this command to skip confirmation when overwriting files:yes | sudo cp -rfp etc /

 -

-Delete the archive and unpacked content:
+Delete the archive and unpacked files:

 rm -f $SFTP_BACKUP rm -rfd etc